EncodeDotHost/cPanel-wp-management/README.md

 1. cPanel server with root/su access
 2. WP-CLI - see http://wp-cli.org/ for installation instructions

 These scripts cycle through all accounts on the server, assuming they use WordPress on the account's main site.
-Accounts can be excluded from these scripts by editing the "nonwp" file.
+Accounts can be excluded from these scripts by editing the "nonwp" file (Accounts need to be either on  a new line each or seperated with a | pipe).
 While these scripts should be called with su/root privliges, they will actually be run under each individual user account as they cycle.
 Therefore accounts wished to utilize these scripts must have shell access enabled.

 ## Scripts and Instructions